Abhishek-1310/data_science_lab/README.md

 14:- MongoDB:- learned how to connect mongodb with python and perform lots of operations like find, insert, delete etc

 15:- Web Api:- learned about api , web api difference between them and there priciple

+16:- Flask:- learned how to make router in flask and how to display and render data